mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/external-webhooks/_index.md

 When the App is first installed, the `OnInstall` [call]({{<ref "/integrate/apps/structure/call">}}) handler will receive a context value of `app.webhook_secret` in the request.
 You can use this secret to construct your webhook URL.

 {{<note>}}
 The `OnInstall` call must have the `app` expand field set to `all` for the generated webhook secret key to be populated in the call request.
+You can set this expand field for any other call as well, and your App will receive the webhook secret if the current user is a system admin.
 {{</note>}}

 For example, an Golang App's [manifest]({{<ref "/integrate/apps/structure/manifest">}}) would define an `OnInstall` call to get the secret like this: